 Specify transformation methods that can be used to project data on the fly.
-You can create a list of transformation methods the application can use, including custom transformations (those created using the Create Geographic Transformation tool) and system-supplied transformations (those out of the box).
+You can create a list of transformation methods the application can use, including custom transformations (those created using the Create Custom Geographic Transformation tool) and system-supplied transformations (those out of the box).

 When working with geographic transformations, if the direction is not indicated, geoprocessing tools will apply the directionality automatically.
-For example, if converting data from WGS84 to NAD 1927, you can choose the NAD_1927_to_WGS_1984_3 transformation, and the software will apply it correctly.
+For example, if converting data from WGS84 to NAD 1927, you can use the NAD_1927_to_WGS_1984_3 transformation, and the software will apply it correctly.

-- You can include out-of-the-box transformation methods, those supplied by the application, those in the list, and custom transformation methods created using the Create Custom Geographic Transformation tool.
+- You can include out-of-the-box transformation methods, those supplied with the application, those in the list, and custom transformation methods created using the Create Custom Geographic Transformation tool.

-- Geographic Transformations—Create a list of transformation methods.
-This can include system-provided transformation methods as well as custom transformation methods created using the Create Custom Geographic Transformation tool.
+- Geographic Transformations—Specify transformation methods by name.
+The transformation methods include system-provided methods as well as custom methods created with the Create Custom Geographic Transformation tool.

 arcpy.env.geographicTransformations = geographic_transformations

 A semicolon-delimited string of transformation methods.
 This can include system-provided transformation methods as well as custom transformation methods created using the Create Custom Geographic Transformation tool.

 Project data into a new coordinate system while buffering.

 import arcpy # Set the workspace, outputCoordinateSystem and geographicTransformations # environments arcpy.env.workspace = "c:/data" arcpy.env.outputCoordinateSystem = arcpy.SpatialReference("WGS 1984 UTM Zone 18N") arcpy.env.geographicTransformations = "Arc_1950_To_WGS_1984_5; PSAD_1956_To_WGS_1984_6" arcpy.analysis.Buffer("roads.shp", "roads_buffer.shp", "10 meters")